bullhorn/rest-api-docs/source/includes/entityref/paybill/_joborderratecardlinegroup.md

 # Pay and Bill - JobOrderRateCardLineGroup

-An Entity representing a group of rates on a Job Order
+Represents a group of rates on a Job Order

 <table>